 The thing both tools share is a wall at the end of the chat.
 You build something good, you want it on the open web under your own name, and the AI vendor’s publish button gets you eighty percent of the way.
 The last twenty percent is a real domain, real SSL, and a URL that does not have someone else’s brand on it.

-We built InstaPods so that last step is one paste of the artifact URL.
+We built InstaPods so that last step is one paste: the share URL for a ChatGPT canvas, or the copied source for a Claude artifact.
 Try it on something you made today, the import page is here.
-Free pod, no card.
+Starts at $3/mo - $10 credit when you add a card.